Kudratullah Mandal

-Kudrat Ullah Mandal was a Bangladesh Awami League politician and member of parliament for Mymensingh-9.
+Kudrat Ullah Mandal was a Bangladesh Awami League politician and a member of parliament for Mymensingh-9.

 Career

 Mandal was elected to parliament from Mymensingh-9 as a Bangladesh Awami League candidate in 1973.

 At the conclusion of a 2012 exhibition in Mymensingh of photographs recollecting the Bangladesh Liberation War, he was posthumously awarded a crest for his contribution to the war.

 He had a younger brother, Akram Hossain Mandal, who served two terms as chairman of Haluaghat Union Parishad.